joaduo/smoothtest/README.md

 ```

-The API is very XPath oriented, so you can test your XPath in Firefox with extension like FirePath.
+The API is very XPath oriented, so you can test your XPath with Firefox's extensions like FirePath.

 ## How to use smoothtest